basilwong/basilwong.github.io/_pages/about.md

 At the top you will see 3 catagories, feel free to check them out:

  * CV: Expanded version of my resume.
-Resumes I'e handed or sent out are curated, so here's the full description of my experience/qualifications.
+Resumes I've handed or sent out are curated, so here's the full description of my experience/qualifications.

  * Portfolio: My personal projects that I think are really cool.